luxfi/evm/README.md

 ### Run Local Network

-To run a local network, it is recommended to use the [lux-cli](https://github.com/luxfi/lux-cli#lux-cli) to set up an instance of Subnet-EVM on a local Lux Network.
+To run a local network, it is recommended to use the [lux-cli](https://github.com/luxfi/lux-cli#lux-cli) to set up an instance of EVM on a local Lux Network.

 There are two options when using the Lux-CLI:

-1. Use an official Subnet-EVM release: <https://docs.lux.network/subnets/build-first-subnet>
+1. Use an official EVM release: <https://docs.lux.network/subnets/build-first-subnet>
-2. Build and deploy a locally built (and optionally modified) version of Subnet-EVM: <https://docs.lux.network/subnets/create-custom-subnet>
+2. Build and deploy a locally built (and optionally modified) version of EVM: <https://docs.lux.network/subnets/create-custom-subnet>

 ## Releasing